azer/declarative-js/README.md

 ### Combining Values Together

-I'll call the new value as `profile`.
+I'll call the new value `profile`.
 And we'll use a function composition library called [andthen](http://npm.im/andthen) to combine `user`, `posts` and `photos` values:

 ```js